Lincoln, Illinois

-Lincoln is a city in Logan County, Illinois, United States.
-First settled in the 1830s, it is the only town in the United States that was named for Abraham Lincoln before he became president; he practiced law there from 1847 to 1859.
-Lincoln is home to one college - Lincoln Christian University - and two prisons.
+Lincoln is a city in and the county seat of Logan County, Illinois, United States.
+First settled in the 1830s, it is the only town in the U.S. that was named for Abraham Lincoln before he became president; as a lawyer, he pled cases in courtrooms there from 1847 to 1859.
+Lincoln is home to two prisons.
 It is also the home of the world's largest covered wagon and numerous other historical sites along the Route 66 corridor.

 The population was 13,288 at the 2020 census.
-It is the county seat of Logan County.

 History

-The town was officially named on August 27, 1853, in an unusual ceremony.
+The town's standard history holds that it was officially named on August 27, 1853, in an unusual ceremony.
 Abraham Lincoln, having assisted with the platting of the town and working as counsel for the newly laid Chicago & Mississippi Railroad which led to its founding, was asked to participate in a naming ceremony for the town.
 On this date, the first sale of lots took place in the new town.
 Ninety were sold at prices ranging from $40 to $150.
 According to tradition Lincoln was present.
 At noon he purchased two watermelons and carried one under each arm to the public square.
 There he invited Latham, Hickox, and Gillette, proprietors, to join him, saying, "Now we'll christen the new town," squeezing watermelon juice out on the ground.
 Legend has it that when it had been proposed to him that the town be named for him, he had advised against it, saying that in his experience, "Nothing bearing the name of Lincoln ever amounted to much."
 The town of Lincoln was the first city named after Abraham Lincoln, while he was a lawyer and before he was President of the United States.

+Despite that story, newspaper reports make it clear that the city's name of Lincoln had been chosen at least several weeks before the August 27 date.
+The new site of Lincoln was about three-quarters of a mile from the small settlement of Postville.
+"The position is fine and commanding, and if it does not make a big city, we have no doubt it will soon arrive at the dignity of a flourishing and respectable town," the Illinois State Register wrote.
+"We will also add that the town was named by the proprietors, of whom our enterprising citizen, Virgil Hickox, is one, in honor of A. Lincoln, esq., the attorney of the Chicago and Mississippi Railroad Company."